valentinepetrov/Universe/README.md

 * [**The Universe 2**](https://valentinepetrov.github.io/Universe/index2.html)
   * With generation of stars
-  * the processor may not be able to handle the load
+  * The processor may not be able to handle the load
   * May need scaling
   * Buttons *Start* do not work